awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-kcl.md

 ## Metrics and Namespace<a name="metrics-namespace"></a>

-The namespace used to upload metrics will be the application name specified when you launch the KCL\.
+The namespace that is used to upload metrics is the application name that you specify when you launch the KCL\.

 ## Metric Levels and Dimensions<a name="metric-levels"></a>

 There are two options to control which metrics are uploaded to CloudWatch:

 metric levels
 Every metric is assigned an individual level\.
 When you set a metrics reporting level, metrics with an individual level below the reporting level are not sent to CloudWatch\.
 The levels are: `NONE`, `SUMMARY`, and `DETAILED`\.
 The default setting is `DETAILED`; that is, all metrics are sent to CloudWatch\.
-A reporting level of `NONE` means no metrics are sent at all\.
+A reporting level of `NONE` means that no metrics are sent at all\.
 For information about which levels are assigned to what metrics, see [List of Metrics](#kcl-metrics-list)\.

 enabled dimensions
 Every KCL metric has associated dimensions that also get sent to CloudWatch\. `Operation` dimension is always uploaded and cannot be disabled\.
 By default, the `WorkerIdentifier` dimension is disabled, and only the `Operation` and `ShardId` dimensions are uploaded\.
-For more information about CloudWatch metric dimensions, see the [Dimensions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#Dimension) section in the CloudWatch Concepts topic, in the Amazon CloudWatch User Guide\.
+For more information about CloudWatch metric dimensions, see the [Dimensions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#Dimension) section in the Amazon CloudWatch Concepts topic, in the *Amazon CloudWatch User Guide*\.
-Note that when the `WorkerIdentifier` dimension is enabled, if a different value is used for the worker ID property every time a particular KCL worker restarts, new sets of metrics with new `WorkerIdentifier` dimension values are sent to CloudWatch\.
+When the `WorkerIdentifier` dimension is enabled, if a different value is used for the worker ID property every time a particular KCL worker restarts, new sets of metrics with new `WorkerIdentifier` dimension values are sent to CloudWatch\.
 If you need the `WorkerIdentifier` dimension value to be the same across specific KCL worker restarts, you must explicitly specify the same worker ID value during initialization for each worker\.
 Note that the worker ID value for each active KCL worker must be unique across all KCL workers\.

 ## Metric Configuration<a name="metrics-config"></a>